Loading...

 1. Log in to your Account Manager.

-2. Choose the domain that you wish to manage.
+2. Find the domain that you want to manage.
+In the Domain Registration row, click MANAGE.

 NOTE.
 It may take up to 24 hours for the global WHOIS database to update and reflect any changes when activating Domain Guard.